Back to Overview

 If we consider balances as decimal numbers with full precision, we see that sender and receiver may well have initial balances with different fractional parts.
 Then, when applying the same delta to both, calculated as σ⋅i (also a decimal), one of the balances might cross an integer threshold thanks to the fractional part of σ⋅i, while the other might not.
 Therefore, when finally rounding down, we might see that the two (rounded, integer) balances have not changed by the same quantity: one delta might be bigger than the other by one wei.

-Our internal fuzz tests show that, in both protocols, the sum of balances stays unchanged roughly 66% of the time, whereas 33% of the time it changes by ±1 wei.
+Our probabilistic analysis (confirmed by fuzz tests) shows that, in both protocols, the sum of balances stays unchanged roughly 66% of the time, whereas 33% of the time it changes by ±1 wei.

 3. The "Ghost" Share (Lido Dust)